thehapyone/NanoCamera/README.md

             # handle the exception from releasing the camera

 ```
-If an error occured, a Runtime Error will be raised catching the following exceptions:
+If an error occurred, a Runtime Error will be raised catching the following exceptions:
 ```python
 The except cause might catch the following exceptions:
 >> Exception Type - Error: Could not initialize USB Camera